ColeTownsend/Meeet-Blog/_posts/2014-08-09-weekend-update-8-9.md

 - Overall stats for Meeet (live updates too!)
 - Fully implementing Direct Messaging
 - Minor UX changes for project and profile creation
-- links in the Activity dropdown
+- Links in the Activity dropdown
-- fixing autolinking in project descriptions
+- Fixing autolinking in project descriptions